The Bridge to Total Freedom: Description

-The Bridge to Total Freedom is displayed as a large wall chart, printed with red ink on white paper.
+The Bridge to Total Freedom is represented by a large wall chart, printed with red ink on white paper.
 There are two main columns: "Training" on the left and "Processing" on the right.

 Scientology's Bridge is divided into two tracks: the auditing track, by which members advance through the various levels of enlightenment, and the training track, by which members learn to audit others.
 Hubbard envisioned Scientologists progressing on both tracks, often simultaneously, and all Scientologists are required to learn how to audit in order to advance to the upper levels.